Skip to content

 Network¤

 For jpc to work, we need to provide a network with callable layers.
-This is easy to do with the PyTorch-like nn.Sequential() in Equinox.
+This is easy to do with the PyTorch-like nn.Sequential() in equinox.
 For example, we can define a ReLU MLP with two hidden layers as follows

 key = jax.random.PRNGKey(SEED)